IC-FOODS/physical-activity-health-fitness/README.md

 # physical-activity-health-fitness

-This ontology...
-YOUR DESCRIPTION HERE
+This ontology is maintained by Chiara Cecchini (@clairececchini)

 ## Versions